q3769/conseq4j/README.md

     ...
 ```

 - That is all well and good, but processing all messages in sequential order globally is a bit slow, isn't it?
-It's overly conservative when running on multiprocessing infrastructure, to say the least.
+It's overly conservative, to say the least, when running on multiprocessing infrastructure.

 To speed up the process, you really want to do Setup 2 if you can, just "shot-gun" a bunch of concurrent threads, except sometimes you can't - not when the order of message consumption matters: